 The first type is usually found at a separate address (e.g. m.domain.com).
 The responsive web designs are continuously gaining popularity and they’ll undoubtedly become a standard one day.

 It’s worth mentioning that responsive web design is already bread and butter in the west and Google certainly appreciates such pages more than separately developed mobile versions.
 However, having a mobile version of a page isn’t a disaster but it’s crucial to follow some rules, especially when it comes to Mobile First Indexing which has been tested by the Mountain View giant for a while now.
-It’s undoubtedly a good idea to go for a responsive web design as it’ll facilitate further SEO and optimization activities.
+It’s undoubtedly a good idea to go for a responsive web design as it’ll facilitate further SEO mobile optimization activities.
 If you’ve had a mobile website version for some time, it’s definitely worth checking whether it’s up to date (in case of non-responsive designs) and assess its user experience.

 Applications dedicated for mobile devices are another solution.
 More and more services and stores decide to benefit from it.
 Already every fourth consumer expects favorite stores to have their own apps.
 The app makes shopping more convenient, as users gain extra control over additional functionalities that can be introduced to the app and whose website implementation would be impossible or troublesome.
 Moreover, having your own application gives you a wide range of possibilities in respect to marketing automation solutions as you get access to information about products users buy and browse.
 If you see that someone is in two minds about a purchase or adds an item to a wish list, you can easily engage such a user with a push notification displayed directly on the phone.